felixbons/PowerPlatform/README.md

 ## 👨‍💻 About Me

-My name is **Felix Rios**, a certified **Principal Power Platform Developer and SharePoint Administrator** with over a decade of experience in building digital business solutions using Microsoft technologies.
+My name is **Jose Felix Rios Mesina**, a certified **Power Platform and SharePoint** with over a decade of experience in building digital business solutions using Microsoft technologies.

 I specialize in:
 - **Canvas and Model-Driven Power Apps**